Nevadan orogeny: Central belt

+The Central belt of the Sierra Nevada consists of rocks from the Tuolumne River terrane which were accreted onto the western Margin of North America at an earlier time (>150 Ma) than the rocks of the Slate Creek terrane.
+In general there are two different zones in the Central belt, which are the Calaveras greenschist complex and the Shoo Fly complex.

+The Calaveras-greenschist complex is located in the western half of the Central Belt and essentially consists of volcanic arc rocks along with small amounts of chert and argillite.
+The Shoo Fly complex is to the East of the Calaveras greenschist complex and is dominated by quartz sandstone with small amounts of limestone and phyllite.

+K-Ar dating of the Tuolumne River terrane indicates it is between 190 and 170 Ma in age.
+During this time there would have been significant amounts of folding and thrust faulting near the collision zone for both the Tuolumne River terrane and the existing Northern Sierra Terrane.
+However, most of the deformation that would have been experienced in the collision was restricted to the Tuolumne River Terrane as minimal deformation is seen in the Eastern Belt.

 Western belt

 The rocks of the Western belt comprise dominantly sedimentary rocks including greywacke and mudstone that have undergone deformation.
 In the southern part of the Western Belt the rocks have undergone folding as the main type of deformation.
 The Western Belt is generally separated from the Central Belt by the Melones fault zone which also distinguishes between the metamorphic rocks of the Western and Central Belts of the Sierra Nevada.

 The Western Belt rocks are interpreted to be a part of the Slate Creek terrane, which was accreted onto the western margin of North America at approximately 150 Ma.
 The age of these rocks was dated using potassium-argon dating (K-Ar).

 At the western foothills of the Sierra Nevada there are numerous dikes that have intruded the rocks that range in age from 148 to 155 Ma.
 These dikes are proposed to have been formed when the North American plate underwent a change in motion direction so that subduction was no longer occurring in a northeast direction but in the southeast direction.
 The shear sense along the dikes is a sinistral shear sense which indicates later southeast subduction of the oceanic plate.